Our Inventory template:

 Our inventory template is for residential tenancies, whether furnished or unfurnished.
-Ours is enhanced by the facility to add a photographic schedule of condition.
+We have enhanced our template, to allow you to add a photographic schedule of condition.

-It is designed to be used when you want to let residential property and it can be customised to suit your individual requirements.
+We have designed it to be used when you want to let residential property.
+It can be customised to suit your individual requirements.

-The template has been drafted by David, our co-founder and solicitor of twenty years.
+David, our co-founder and solicitor of over twenty years, has produced the template.
 This ensures that you can rely on the document being up-to-date and legally comprehensive.
 Our detailed guidance notes (free with the inventory template) make completing the final inventory simple and fast.
 A copy of the guidance notes are available here: guide to this inventory template.

 How To Use Our Inventory Template

-This template for an inventory can be downloaded in Word format once purchased.
-It can then be easily edited by you to suit your own needs.
+You can download this template for an inventory in Word format once purchased.
+Then you can easily edit it to suit your own needs.

 We provide a full money-back guarantee if you are not happy with your template document for any reason.

-Once purchased, the template can be reused as many times as you want for creating inventories at no further cost.
+When you have bought it, you can reuse the template as many times as you want for creating inventories at no further cost.
 We keep our templates under review to ensure they are up-to-date.
 When we update a template that you have bought, we will notify you by email and you will get a free updated template.